spolivin/rearden/README.md

 # Rearden

-**Rearden** is a Python package that provides a faster way of carrying out data science and running machine learning algorithms in a more convenient way.
-Making use of the functionality of the most common libraries for data analysis (`pandas`, `numpy`, `statsmodels`), data vizualization (`matplotlib`, `seaborn`) and grid search (`scikit-learn`), it enables reaching the conclusions in a more convenient and faster way.
+**Rearden** is a Python package that provides a faster and more convenient way of carrying out data science and running machine learning algorithms.
+Making use of the functionality of the most popular libraries for data analysis (`pandas`, `numpy`, `statsmodels`), data vizualization (`matplotlib`, `seaborn`) and grid search (`scikit-learn`), it enables reaching the conclusions about the data in a quicker and clearer manner.

 ----

 ## Modules and API

-The package (as of *v0.0.1*) is designed to aid data scientists in quickly getting insights about the data during the following stages of data analysis/machine learning:
+The package is designed to aid data scientists in quickly getting insights about the data during the following stages of data analysis/machine learning:

 * Data preprocessing
 * Data vizualization